apache/arrow/rust/README.md

 cargo +stable fmt --all -- --check
 ```

-We can use "git pre-commit hook" to automate this process: copy or soft link [pre-commit.sh](pre-commit.sh)
-as file `.git/hooks/pre-commit`.

 ## Clippy Lints

 We recommend using `clippy` for checking lints during development.
 While we do not yet enforce `clippy` checks, we recommend not introducing new `clippy` errors or warnings.